cobraxcodes/Hawaiian-Homes-Tracker/README.md

 - **Open Foundation for Frontend Development**
 - **Application Search and Filitering**
 Allows users to search applicants by name, rank by area, or zipcode.
+- **Pagination**
+Paginated with pages and limit option to improve site performance and user experience.

 ## Future Roadmap
 - Frontend Application: Build a React-baesd frontend interface to display, search, and filter Hawaiian Homes waitlist data in a clean, user-friendly design.
-- Pagination to get routes
 - User Authentication and Admin Tools Interface: Implement frontend interface to connect with jwt functions build in this REST API.
 - Mobile-Friendly Interface: Ensure the frontend is responsive and accessible for mobile devices.
 - Integrate a notification system for status changes.